Kdimtsis/Kobe-Bryants-s-Career/Create csv/README.md

 # Scrape the data

+This folder contains:

-This script scrapes the stats from Basketball Reference (https://www.basketball-reference.com/players/b/bryanko01.html) to create a csv file
+1) A script written in python that scrapes stats from Basketball Reference (https://www.basketball-reference.com/players/b/bryanko01.html) and writes them to a csv file
+2) The csv file that is created